sourabhligade/facebook-ios-sdk/README.md

   <https://www.facebook.com/policies/>, including our Platform Policies <https://developers.facebook.com/policy/> and
   Advertising Guidelines, as applicable <https://www.facebook.com/ad_guidelines.php>.

-By using the Facebook SDK for iOS you agree to these terms.
+By using the Facebook SDK for iOS, you agree to abide by these terms.